The Combinatorics of Higher Derivatives of Implicit Functions: The Expressions Appearing in

-\begin{proof} We argue by induction on $n\geq2$, where the basis of the induction was already verified in the preceding paragraph.
-Assuming now that the assertion holds for $n$, we need to see that it holds for $n+1$ as well.
-In the second term in Lemma \ref{denfree}, involving $\Delta_{1}f_{y} \cdot f_{y}^{2n-1}y^{(n)}$, we just add a single multiplier with $l=r=1$ (which is not on of the two excluded pairs), so that the resulting terms are indeed products of $n$ terms with the sum over the $l_{i}$'s (resp. the $r_{i}$'s) being $n+1$ (resp. $n-1$).
-For the first term we apply Leibniz' rule again, replacing a single term $\Delta_{l_{i}}f_{y_{r^{i}}}$ by the combination from Lemma \ref{derDelta}, and leaving the other terms invariant.
-The third term in that lemma again expresses simple multiplication by $\Delta_{1}f_{y}$, and we have treated this case already.
-In the first term we replace $l_{i}$ by $l_{i}+1$ and add the term $f_{y}$ with $l=0$ and $r=1$, so that again we have one multiplier more and the sum of both the $l_{j}$'s and the $r_{j}$'s increase by 1.
+\begin{proof} We have seen that the assertion holds for $n=2$ (as well as for some additional values of $n$), and arguing by induction we assume that it is true for $n$ and consider it for $n+1$, via Lemma \ref{denfree}.
+In the second term there, involving $\Delta_{1}f_{y} \cdot f_{y}^{2n-1}y^{(n)}$, we just add a single multiplier with $l=r=1$ (which is not one of the two excluded pairs), so that the resulting terms are indeed products of $n$ terms with the sum over the $l_{i}$'s (resp. the $r_{i}$'s) being $n+1$ (resp. $n-1$).
+For the first term we apply Leibniz' rule again, replacing a single term $\Delta_{l_{i}}f_{y^{r_{i}}}$ by the combination from Lemma \ref{derDelta}, and leaving the other terms invariant.
+The second term in that lemma again expresses simple multiplication by $\Delta_{1}f_{y}$, and we have treated this case already.
+In the first term we replace $l_{i}$ by $l_{i}+1$ and we have an extra term $f_{y}$ with $l=0$ and $r=1$, so that again we have one multiplier more and the sum of both the $l_{j}$'s and the $r_{j}$'s increase by 1.
 In the third term we replace $l_{i}$ by $l_{i}-1$ and $r_{i}$ by $r_{i}+1$, and multiply by $\Delta_{2}f$, with $l=2$ and $r=0$.
 As this operation also has the same effect on the number of multipliers and on the two sums, and as none of these operations introduce any of the disallowed expressions, this completes the proof of the proposition. \end{proof}